rajeshg/openchem/src/parsers/iupac-parser/README.md

 ## Known Limitations

-See `docs/iupac-capabilities.md` for detailed capabilities and roadmap.
+See `docs/iupac-parsing.md` for detailed capabilities and usage guide.